lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

 If you want to explicitly specify which IP address is the primary IP address (which is the address assigned for the Service as `.spec.ClusterIP`), you can optionally use the `.spec.ipFamilyPolicy` field.
 This field accepts one of the following values:

-   * `SingleStack`: Allocates the Service cluster IP from the first configured service cluster IP range
+   * `SingleStack`: Single-stack service.
+The control plane allocates a cluster IP for the Service, using the first configured service cluster IP range.
    * `PreferDualStack`:
       * Only used if the cluster has dual-stack enabled.
 Allocates IPv4 and IPv6 cluster IPs for the Service
       * If the cluster does not have dual-stack enabled, this setting follows the same behavior as `SingleStack`.